The two newest drones from DJI are giving each other a run for their money. It’s the DJI Spark vs Mavic Pro!

 The batteries that DJI make are not just batteries, but “smart” batteries designed to help ensure the safety of such powerful LiPo batteries.

 The drone also has forward and downward facing sensors to help avoid collisions and dodgy landings.
 Unlike the far more expensive models like the Phantom and Inspire, there are no side or back sensors, so you really need to know where you are and what is around you.
+(I already had a near miss with a tree branch, as I just did not see it!
+It was on the side of the drone)

 The camera is also top-notch with a 12 Mega pixel sensor that is larger than an iPhone’s.
 So the quality is great (check the video from Casey earlier).